cao-awa/Myosotis/document/README.md

 ## Skeleton
 Given a shield named 'Security!', max item damage up to 441, others data similar to the vanilla shield.

+## Wolf
+Given 5 bones named 'Its wolf, or dog?', no other data changes.

+## Elytra
+Given 3 rocket named 'Try again?', no other data changes.